Auria-dev/vdll/readme.md

 ## Installation

-1. download install_vdll.ps1.
+1. anywhere on your computer, create a file `install_vdll.ps1`
+2. right-click the file, chose edit, and paste the content of [install.ps1](https://github.com/Auria-dev/vdll/blob/main/install.ps1) inside.
+3. save and close the file

-2. right-click → run with powershell → allow admin.
+4. right-click it, select run with powershell, and allow admin privileges.

-3. done.
+5. done.

 ## Use